gatsbyjs/gatsby/docs/docs/wordpress-source-plugin-tutorial.md

 ### What this tutorial covers:

-In this tutorial, you will install the `gatsby-source-wordpress` plugin in order to pull blog and image data from a WordPress account into your Gatsby site and render that data.
+In this tutorial, you will install the `gatsby-source-wordpress` plugin in order to pull blog and image data from a WordPress install into your Gatsby site and render that data.
 This [Gatsby + Wordpress demo site](https://using-wordpress.gatsbyjs.org/) shows you a sample of what you’re going to be building in this tutorial., although it’s missing the cool images you’ll be adding :D

 ### Why go through this tutorial?

-While each source plugin may operate differently from others, it’s worth going through this tutorial because you will almost definitely be using a source plugin in any Gatsby site you build.
+While each source plugin may operate differently from others, it’s worth going through this tutorial because you will almost definitely be using a source plugin in most Gatsby sites you build.
 This tutorial will walk you through the basics of connecting your Gatsby site to a CMS, pulling in data, and using React to render that data in beautiful ways on your site.

 If you’d like to look at the growing number source plugins available to you, search for “source” in the [Gatsby plugin library](/plugins/?=source).